odinecse/tunetab/README.md

 ### fun ideas
 - broken
+  - [ ] undefineds on restart if client reestablishes connection after disconnect and serevr restart
   - [x] new rec seems to always skip video on video end twice?
     - [x] make sure skipping can only happen once per current video...
   - [x] users call is broken about current user, just take that out